TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/LifeOfAPatch.rst

 Testing a patch
 ---------------

-For testing a the actual patch you need to import the change into your local repository.
+For testing the actual patch you need to import the change into your local repository.
 Gerrit helps a lot by providing the necessary command line to cherry-pick the change.
 Use the **Download button** on the top right, and copy the command next to the "cherry-pick" label.